Nursing Ausbildung in Germany For International Students (2026 Guide)

 Study Nursing in Germany: Courses and Degrees

-In fact, Germany places a strong emphasis on integrating hands-on practical training with academic learning, especially as compared to other countries.
-Consequently, this ensures graduates are well prepared for real-world healthcare settings from the start of their careers.
+Germany places a strong emphasis on integrating hands-on practical training with academic learning as compared to other countries.
+This ensures graduates are well prepared for real-world healthcare settings from the start of their careers.

 Dual Vocational Training (Ausbildung) in Nursing